Strick87/Configuring-Active-Directory-within-Azure-VMs/README.md

-This PowerShell screenshot confirms the virtual machine's hostname (client-1) and its successful connection to the domain.
+Step 4-This PowerShell screenshot confirms the virtual machine's hostname (client-1) and its successful connection to the domain.
 It also displays essential network configurations, including the DNS server settings, verifying the VM's integration into the domain environment.